Leadership and Faculty

 Chief of Psychology and Director of Psychology Training, Montefiore Medical Center Professor of Psychiatry and Behavioral Sciences, Albert Einstein College of Medicine

 Dr. Simon Rego is a licensed clinical psychologist with more than 25 years of experience in using Cognitive Behavior Therapy (CBT) and other evidence-based psychological treatments.
 He was mentored as a graduate student at Rutgers University’s Graduate School of Applied and Professional Psychology (GSAPP) by Arnold A. Lazarus, PhD, G. Terrence Wilson, PhD and William C. Sanderson, PhD, as an intern at UBC Hospital by S. Jack Rachman, PhD, Peter D. McLean, PhD, and Maureen L. Whittal, PhD, and as a postdoctoral fellow at the University of Pennsylvania's Center for the Treatment and Study of Anxiety (CTSA) by Edna B. Foa, PhD and Martin E. Franklin, PhD.
-Dr. Rego is Board Certified in Cognitive Behavioral Psychology by the American Board of Professional Psychology, Certified in Cognitive Behaviour Therapy by the Canadian Association of Cognitive and Behavioural Therapies, and Certified as a Cognitive Therapy Trainer/Consultant by the Academy of Cognitive and Behavioral Therapies.
+Dr. Rego is Board Certified in Behavioral & Cognitive Psychology by the American Board of Professional Psychology, Certified in Cognitive Behaviour Therapy by the Canadian Association of Cognitive and Behavioural Therapies, and Certified as a Cognitive Therapy Trainer/Consultant by the Academy of Cognitive and Behavioral Therapies.
 He is also a Fellow of the Association of Behavioral and Cognitive Therapies, a Founding Clinical Fellow of the Anxiety and Depression Association of America, and a Diplomate and Fellow of the Academy of Cognitive Therapy.

 Addiction Psychology